 On the whole the level of the test was moderate.
-The test contained many difficult questions, so the important factor was selection of right questions.
-Quant section in this paper was comparatively easier than the Reasoning section.
+The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
+Reasoning section in this paper was more or less had the same level of difficulty as that of Quant section.
+Verbal section was moderate as regards level of difficulty.
 The key to getting a good percentile was time management and selection of questions.
-Verbal section was moderate.

 The level of this section was easy and moderate.
 Only one set was difficult and remaining sets were easy and moderate.
 Overall there were 16 easy, 8 moderate and 8 tough questions.
 So in such a paper it is important to first attempt easy questions and leave the tough questions.

 The Analytical reasoning set (In the recent elections held in four cities – Chandigarh, Mahishmati, Raipur and Dibrugarh, four candidates emerged victorious.) was doable.
 The Data reasoning set (Shyam Super Market is a one stop shop for all customers of Hulabaloo city.
 Super market deals in only ten types of things) was easy set.
 The Data reasoning set (The management of a bank wants to renovate the bank which is located in an area of 45 m × 28 m in terms of flooring.) was easy but tricky.
 The Analytical reasoning set (In 2018 T-20 cricket match series, there were four teams;- India, Australia, New Zealand &Bangladesh.) again manageable set.
 Other sets are mostly moderate and difficult.